Main information:

 The indoor flooring is level and non-slip; seating is available.

-For visitors with visual impairment there is an acoustic announcement in the lift.
-There is a multimedia guide for the exhibition in the castle; a sighted person is required to operate the guide (touch screen).
+There is an audio announcement in the lift for visually impaired visitors.
+A multimedia guide is available for the exhibition; a sighted person is required to operate the guide (touch screen).

 show background images